vga101/gaiasky/docs/Performance.rst

 This setting controls whether particles fade in and out depending on the octree view angle.
 This will prevent pop-ins when using a catalog backed by an octree but it **will have a hit on peformance due to the opacity information being sent to the GPU continuously**.
-If smooth transitions are enabled, there is a fade-in between the draw distance angle angle and the draw distance angle + 0.4rad.
+If smooth transitions are enabled, there is a fade-in between the draw distance angle angle and the draw distance angle + 0.4 rad.